bruceravel/synchrotron_pop_up_book/materials.md

    in the log book.
    [Here, for example](http://www.mcmaster.com/#92185a071/=s90nze) are 1/8 in 2-56 bolts from McMaster-Carr.
 These can probably be found at any well-stocked hardware store.
+The exact dimensions of the nut and bolt are not crucial, as long as they are small.

  * Normal printer paper was used for the front and back covers and for the equipment pouch inserts showing a photograph of the beamlines.
 If you're just making a single copy of the book and bought a 25 sheet pack of the tear-resistatnt paper, there is no reason not to use that instead.

  * Clear acetate printer sheets were used for the undulator pull tab and for the imaging experiment overlays.

+ * Staples are used for the Log Book.

 ## Alternatives